hardwaremonkey/filibuster/README.md

 ## dependencies

-The .docx files are processed using the docx2txt library.
+.docx files are processed using the docx2txt library.
+.pdf files are process using the PyPDF2 library.

 ## contacts
 matt@mattoppenheim.com